 Your Church Growth “Dream Team”The key to turning around your church or building it for the future is skilled and knowledgeable leadership.
 The Way of St. Paul, our flagship diocesan church growth program, rests on this powerful principle.
 Over an 18 month period, each Way of St. Paul congregation fields a team of 6-10 people, including the clergyperson in charge.
 (Teams from small congregations can be even smaller.)
 During that time, they learn how to function as a team, motivate healthy change in a congregation, and execute growth-oriented projects specific to the congregation.
 Along the way, each team member will grow in his or her own spiritual life, deepen relationships with each other and with God, and learn valuable leadership skills applicable to every area of life.
 The ultimate goal?
 Form disciples of Jesus Christ for the 21st century in our Anglican/Episcopal tradition.
 Learn more about the Way of St. Paul’s.

-Presentations and RetreatsThe Department of Congregational Development and Mission provides a wide variety of trainings and presentations for vestries, small groups and parish meetings.
+Presentations and RetreatsThe Department of Congregational Development and Mission provides a wide variety of regional trainings and presentations for vestries and church leadership teams.
 Topics include:

 - Church Growth in the 21st Century